commschamp/cc.mqttsn.libs/README.md

 Just like the [Client Library](#client-library) allows additional data packatisation for correct delivery, the gateway application must implement the same functionality.
-As the result there is a need for a gateway library, which provides the required functionality and allows implementation of any gateway application, suitable for the type of I/O link to the client(s) being used.
+As the result there is a need for a gateway library, which provides the required core functionality and allows implementation of any gateway application, suitable for the type of I/O link to the client(s) being used.